lucasmodrich/lucasmodrich.github.io/_posts/2015-07-23-san-gimignano.md

 After a good wandering through the various shops in San Gimignano, we eventually made it up to the main piazza.
 From there we continued on walking to the highest point in the city and up onto some of the ancient walls for a spectacular view of both the city and the countryside that surrounds it.

-You definitely get a sense for why citys were built on top of the hills in this part of Italy - you can see for miles around - and San Gimignano with its fortifications and many towers would have been well placed to defend itself from any foe.
+You definitely get a sense for why cites were built on top of the hills in this part of Italy - you can see for miles around - and San Gimignano with its fortifications and many towers would have been well placed to defend itself from any foe.

 ![]({{ site.baseurl }}/assets/images/5d889-img.jpg)